dboston528/books-cli/README.md

 You can check the node version by running `node -v` in your terminal.

+Right now we are using MongoDB for book starage.
+[Install](https://docs.mongodb.com/manual/installation/) it if you don't have it.

 ## Don't have node?

 Head over to the [Node.js](https://nodejs.org/en/) website to get it installed on your machine.